Radio-Locator Home Page

 5. Why do the FM patterns look so funny?

-FM radio stations can also have directional antenna patterns, although FM patterns are usually not as severe as AM patterns.
+FM radio stations can also have directional antenna patterns, although the effect of FM directional antennas is less pronounced than that of AM antenna patterns.
 FM radio waves, however, are called "line of sight", which means that they do not travel well through solid objects, such as mountains or hills.
 KBCO-FM in Boulder, Colorado, for example, has relatively flat land to the east, but mountains to the west.
 This means that it can transmit much farther to the east than to the west.

 6. How accurate are these maps?